rackerlabs/support-how-to/content/how-to/rackspace-email/import-email-address-data-into-outlook-2016-for-windows/index.md

    select the Outlook Data File and the checkbox next to **Include subfolders**.

-    Select **Import items into the same folder in:** and select the email address you want the data imported into.
+    Select **Import items into the same folder in:** and select the email address into which you want to import the data.

     {{<image src="import_from2016.png" alt="" title="">}}

 8. Click **Finish**.
 The Outlook Data File begins importing.
-The time to complete the import could take from minutes to hours depending on the data size.
+The time to complete the import could take from minutes to hours, depending on the data size.